 Materials Science and Technology is a master’s programme with a focus on developing and commercialising new materials and their applications.
 Studies of materials science are combined with acquiring of the basics of entrepreneurship.

 The programme provides knowledge of theoretical principles of materials science, testing and investigation methods and development and design of materials.
 Students' development projects are done in cooperation with scientific laboratories where they also perform the experimental part of their master’s thesis.

 Graduates can work as specialists in the area of materials development in manufacturing enterprises and research institutions, start and run new small and medium businesses handling with materials or continue their studies at doctoral level.

-The tuition fee for fee-paying students on this programme is 4,400 euros per year.
-Note that tuition fees can only be paid once the new semester officially begins.
+The tuition fee for fee-paying students on this programme is 5,000 euros per year.

 Altogether 15 study places are available on the programme.
-On the basis of the admission results, 10 best applicants will be given tuition-waiver scholarships.
-Applicants do not have to apply for the tuition-waiver separately, as they will be considered automatically for the competition.
+On the basis of the admission results, 8 best applicants will be given tuition waivers: there are 7 tuition waivers available for EU/EEA/Swiss applicants and 1 tuition waiver available for applicants with other citizenships.
+Applicants do not have to apply for the tuition waiver separately, as they will be considered automatically for the competition.